Madi-S/Python-Patterns/README.md

 # Python-Patterns
-Examples of Architerctural Patterns of Programming on Python
+Examples of Architerctural Design Patterns of Programming on Python